 This post will review the top 5 best 4K cameras for live streaming.
-There are a lot of 4K, (also known as Ultra High Definition) cameras on the market, but not all of them are suitable to stream live video.
+There is a lot of 4K, (also known as Ultra High Definition) cameras on the market, but not all of them are suitable to stream live video.
 So this post will bring you our selection in five categories, so there’s a camera here for everyone.

 There are a few reasons we expect to see an explosion of 4K live streaming soon.
 The two biggest are AV1 and 5G.
 AV1 is a new free video codec that aims to resolve the licensing issues of HEVC.
 AV1 is progressing towards being production-ready and will provide the best alternative to H.264 and HEVC in the near future.